Using a Custom NiaPy Algorithm

 clf = RandomForestClassifier(random_state=42)

-algorithm = GeneticAlgorithm() # when custom algorithm is provided random_state is ignored
+algorithm = GeneticAlgorithm() # When a custom algorithm is provided, random_state is ignored.

 algorithm.set_parameters(NP=50, Ts=5, Mr=0.25)